hujhax/WikiMap/README.md

 To get grunt up and running, you'll need to first have node.js installed.
 (See http://nodejs.org/.)

+You'll also need to install [Ruby](https://www.ruby-lang.org/en/downloads/) if you haven't already.

+Then, you'll need to install gems for HAML and for (prerelease) Compass, like so:

+`gem install haml`

+`gem install compass --pre`

-Then, navigate to the WikiMap root directory and type "npm install".
+Then, navigate to the WikiMap root directory and type `npm install`.
 This will install all the appropriate plugins.

-Finally, type "npm install -g grunt-cli" and you'll get the grunt command-line interface.
+Finally, type `npm install -g grunt-cli` and you'll get the grunt command-line interface.

-When you're developing, start "grunt watch" going in a command window, and it will automatically compile Compass/SASS and HAML changes, lint the JS code, and perform a number of other automated tassk.
+When you're developing, start `grunt watch` going in a command window, and it will automatically compile Compass/SASS and HAML changes, lint the JS code, and perform a number of other automated tassk.

-If you'd like to automatically reload the app in your browser whenever its code changes, you'll want to install the "LiveReload" plugin for your browser, and serve the application off of a server on your machine.
+If you'd like to automatically reload the app in your browser whenever its code changes, you'll want to install the `LiveReload` plugin for your browser, and serve the application off of a server on your machine.
 (For Windows, I recommend mongoose.exe.)

 ## Build Process